finnigar/finnigar/README.md

       * Put a underscore at the end of the last word you would like to have italicized.
       * **Similar to with bold, do not put a space after the first underscore or before the last underscore**
     * You can create text that is _**both italicized and bolded**_ by combining the use of underscores and astericks.
+      * Type an underscore
+      * Without inserting a space, type two astericks
+      * Begin to type the word/phrase you want both bolded and italicized. **Do not put a space between the astericks and the first word**
+      * Type two astericks at the end of the last word you want bolded and italicized. **Do not insert a space between the last word and the astericks**
+      * After the astericks, type an underscore.
+Your word will now be both bolded and italicized.

  3. **Bulleted and Numbered Lists**
     * To use lists, they must start on a new line.
 Also, each item of the list must start on a new line.